emcbem/BoardGameStatTracker/README.md

 - [ ] Able to tie other users to a "play" of a boardgame.
 - [ ] Only able to tie users to a "play" of a board game if they are friends
+- [ ] Page to play and instance of a game

 #### Rubric Items Hit